CityBrainChallenge/KDDCup2021-CityBrainChallenge/docs/try-it-yourself.rst

 Installation via Docker
 ----------------------------

 The simulator engine and the gym environment are built in a docker image.
-You can pull it down to easily build the necessary environment.
+You can pull it down to easily setup the environment.
-For now, the tag of latest image is ``0.1.0``, we will notify you if a new version is pushed.
+The latest image version is ``0.1.0``, we will notify you if a new version is updated.

 .. code-block::

     docker pull citybrainchallenge/cbengine:0.1.0

-Then you can clone the code of starter kit.
+Then you can clone the code of the starter-kit.

 .. code-block::

     git clone https://github.com/CityBrainChallenge/KDDCup2021-CityBrainChallenge-starter-kit.git

-Having pulled down the docker image and cloned the starter-kit, you can run a docker container and run the code in the starter-kit repo.
+After pulled down the docker image and cloned the starter-kit, you can run a docker container and run the code of the starter-kit repo.

 .. code-block::